CallMeL/Empathetic-Dialogue-System/src/evaluation/README.md

 ## GLUE
 GLUE, also known as General Language Understanding Evaluation, is an evaluation benchmark designed to measure the performance of language understanding models in a range of natural language processing (NLP) tasks.

 GLUE has different possible tasks.
 For the purpose of our project maybe this one is the most interesting: SST-2 (Sentiment Analysis).
-Stanford Sentiment Treebank.
+Stanford Sentiment Treebank 2.
 Sentiment classification (positive or negative) of sentences.

+Compares model-generated sentiments against reference sentiments for a dataset
 ```
 GLUE